quocviets/Wood-cutting-in-furniture-industry/VietLQ_SE173577_submit_code/ppo_approach/README.md

 │   ├── main.py           # Main code for training the agent in cli
 │   ├── training.py       # Code for setup the training pipeline
 │   ├── test_on_custom_order.ipynb     # Notebook for tesing and visualizing agent on a defined customer order │   ├── training_with_visualize.py     # Notebook for training and visualizing the training progress
 │   ├── result
+│   │   ├── ppo_training_progress_1000ep.png    # Visualize the training result over 1000 episodes
-│   │   ├── ppo_training_result.png    # Visualize the training result
+│   │   ├── ppo_training_progress_7000ep.png    # Visualize the training result over 7000 episodes
+│   │   ├── evaluating_history_data.npz         # npz file for loading the result of evaluating agent on 50 customer orders
+│   │   ├── training_history_data.npz           # npz file for loading the result of training the agent on 7000 episodes
+│   │   ├── evaluating_on_50_customer_orders.png   # Visualize the result of evaluating agent on 50 customer orders
+│   │   ├── README.md
+│   ├── models
+│   │   ├── README.md    # contain the guide for downloading the pre-trained model
 ```

 ### Get Started